-- 1.1 These representations are prepared by JEH Planning and have been made on behalf of the Fitzwilliam Wentworth Estate 'our client' in response to the Publication Version of Draft Sheffield Local Plan that was released in January 2023 for consultation. - 1.2 Our client has a landholding interest within the City of Sheffield and these representations specifically relate to the active promotion of a proposed mixed-use employment and housing site known as Land at Thorncliffe Road, Warren Lane, White Lane, Chapeltown. - 1.3 This site has previously been actively promoted through the 'Call for sites' HELAA process that was undertaken in February 2020 and have been split into three separate parcels with these being HELAA REF Nos S03112, S03113 and S03312. - 1.4 Our client is firmly committed to unlocking the right kind of economic and sustainable growth for the region with the objective of achieving development allocations within key strategic locations of the City that reflect important spatial and sustainability principles.
-Our client fully embraces the local plan process of evaluating spatial strategies and this development prospect would deliver the right kind of employment and housing to achieve the Council's objectives. - 1.5 Whilst a recent updated draft National Planning Policy Framework (NPPF) has been released for consultation as well as the Prospectus, we consider that given the draft status of these documents the proposed changes carry no weight in the consideration of the Council's Local Plan process and so our representations are submitted in the context of the current national guidance regarding plan making. - 1.6 This statement has been prepared and formatted using the relevant policy headings taken from the draft Sheffield Plan document.
+- 1.1 These representations are prepared by JEH Planning and have been made on behalf of the Lovell Developments (Yorkshire) Ltd and J England Homes Limited 'our client' in response to the Publication Version of Draft Sheffield Local Plan that was released in January 2023 for consultation. - 1.2 Our client has a landholding interest within the City of Sheffield and these representations specifically relate to the active promotion of a proposed housing site known as Land to the north and south of Whitley Lane Grenoside Sheffield S35 8RQ - 1.3 This site forms two individual development parcels both of which have been actively promoted through the call for sites HELAA process that was undertaken in February 2020 and our clients are firmly committed to unlocking the right kind of economic and sustainable growth for the region with the objective of achieving development allocations within key strategic locations. - 1.4 Our clients fully embrace the local plan process of evaluating spatial strategies and this development prospect would deliver housing to achieve the council's objectives.
+Indeed technical and environmental reports have already being prepared in relation to transport flood risk/ drainage strategy, ecology, ground conditions as well as landscape and visual assessment This work is ongoing but it will provide the basis for progressing and informing a master plan framework for the site to assist in demonstrating its suitability and achievability as a housing allocation. - 1.5 Whilst a recent updated draft NPPF has been released for consultation as well as the Prospectus, we consider that given the draft status of these documents the proposed changes carry no weight in the consideration of the Council's Local Plan process and so our representations are submitted in the context of the current national guidance regarding plan making. - 1.6 This statement has been prepared and formatted using the relevant policy headings taken from the draft Sheffield Plan document.
 Where relevant our representations also examine in detail the background documents and evidenced based work that has been undertaken by the Council to inform the decision making process.